 This study found that patients with long COVID who developed ME/CFS based on all three internationally standardized criteria had elevated serum ferritin levels, identifying serum ferritin as a possible biomarker for detecting the transition to ME/CFS, especially in female patients.
 Endocrine workup further showed that long COVID patients who developed ME/CFS had higher serum TSH levels but lower growth hormone levels and that insulin-like growth factor-I levels correlated inversely with ferritin levels.

-Overall, there is a possible link between the inflammatory process, serum ferritin levels, and the occurrence of ME/CFS in long COVID syndrome.
-It was suggested that a moderate increase of serum ferritin levels observed in long COVID syndrome could contribute to ME/CFS occurrence, enhancing the pro-inflammatory burden in disease pathogenesis or inducing oxidative DNA damage.
-However, as hyperferritinemia was not accompanied by an increase in other inflammatory markers in this study, the authors concluded that persistent inflammation cannot explain the phenomenon of hyperferritinemia in long COVID.
+There is a possible link between the inflammatory process, serum ferritin levels, and the occurrence of ME/CFS in long COVID syndrome.
+It was suggested that a moderate increase of serum ferritin levels observed in long COVID syndrome could contribute to the occurrence of ME/CFS, enhancing the pro-inflammatory burden or inducing oxidative DNA damage.
+However, as hyperferritinemia was not accompanied by an increase in other inflammatory markers in this study, the authors concluded that persistent inflammation cannot explain the phenomenon of hyperferritinemia in long COVID syndrome.

 Since a pathophysiological mechanism of hyperferritinemia in patients with long COVID who have developed ME/CFS remains hypothetical, the authors concluded that further studies are needed to understand ferritin metabolism in this patient group.